psi1703/otp-relay-pi-os/HELP-DOCS-DEPLOYMENT.md

 Cause: a whole markdown document was mapped into a step instead of using a narrow wizard block.

-Fix:

-1. Move step-specific content into an explicit block such as `<!-- wizard:account_creation -->`.
-2. Keep only the admin-waiting content in that block.
-3. Rebuild locally or push to let the runner rebuild.
-4. Confirm `frontend/help/wizard-guide.json` no longer contains broad onboarding headings such as `High-level process` under admin-owned steps.
+Fix: move step-specific content into an explicit block such as `<!-- wizard:account_creation -->`, keep only the admin-waiting content in that block, then push and let the runner rebuild.
+Confirm `frontend/help/wizard-guide.json` no longer contains broad onboarding headings under admin-owned steps.

 ### Screenshot changed but portal still shows the old image